triton-inference-server/python_backend/README.md

         # Demonstrate the usage of `as_dict`, `add_input`, `add_output`,
         # and `set_max_batch_size` functions.
+        # Store the model configuration as a dictionary.
         config = auto_complete_model_config.as_dict()
         input_names = []
         output_names = []